elamont174/teacher-tap/README.md

 8. Add another Config Var with KEY = PORT and VALUE = 8000.
 9. Scroll down further to 'Buildpacks'.
 Click 'Add Buildpack'.
 [Screenshot of Buildpacks area](assets/images/deploy4.png)
-10. Click the python buildpack and the click 'Add buildpack'.
-Click the nodejs buildpack and the click 'Add buildpack'.
+10. Click the python buildpack and then click 'Add buildpack'.
+Click the nodejs buildpack and then click 'Add buildpack'.
 11. Ensure that the buildpacks are in the correct order: Python first then Node.js.
 You can drag them if they are in the wrong order.
 12. Scroll back to the navigation bar at the top of the page.
 Click Deploy.
 [Screenshot of navigation bar](assets/images/deploy2.png)
 13. Next to 'Deployment method', select 'GitHub'.
-Connect to the appropriate repro on GitHub by typing in the name.
+Connect to the appropriate repository on GitHub by typing in the name.
 Click 'search'.
 Click 'connect'.
 [Screenshot of Deployment method area](assets/images/deploy5.png)
 14. Scroll down to 'Automatic deploys'.
 Select 'Enable Automatic Deploys'.
 Scroll down to 'Manual deploy'.
 Click 'Deploy Branch'.
 [Screenshot of Deployment method area](assets/images/deploy6.png)